Sempringham Priory: 15th century

 The history of Sempringham Priory in the 15th century is very obscure.
 In 1400, a papal indulgence was granted for the repair of the priory church and, in 1409, a legacy was left for the fabric of the bell tower.
 In 1445, Henry VI granted to Nicholas Resby, master of the order, that the houses of Sempringham, Haverholme, Catley, Bullington, Sixhills, North Ormsby, and Alvingham should be free and exempt from all aids, subsidies, and tallages, and should never contribute to any payments of tenths or fifteenths made by the whole body of the clergy or of the provinces of Canterbury and York separately.
 However, the prior and convent of Sempringham were compelled to pay £40 in 1522 as their share of a grant from the spirituality towards Henry VIII's personal expenses in France for the recovery of that crown.
 With the abandonment of farming, except on the immediate demesne, the need of the order for lay brothers disappeared.
-They probably died out altogether early in the 15th century, and there is no record of any at the dissolution.
+They probably died out altogether early in the 15th century, and there is no record of any at the Dissolution of the Monasteries.
 Servants, too, probably very largely took the place of the lay sisters.